Click Guardian v2 Tracking Pixel

 The doctor may recommend the following tests to an individual who survived a heart attack to ascertain what caused it.

-• Electrocardiogram (ECG): The test is used to detect electrical activity and aid in revealing disturbances in heart rhythm.
+• Electrocardiogram (EKG): The test is used to detect electrical activity and aid in revealing disturbances in heart rhythm.

-• Blood tests: The test involves taking a sample of the patient’s blood to be tested for potassium, magnesium hormones, and other chemicals that can affect the heart’s ability to function.
+• Blood tests: The test involves taking a sample of the patient’s blood to be tested for markers of heart muscle damage (Troponin), potassium & magnesium and other chemicals that can affect the heart’s ability to function.

 The following imaging tests can also be used in the diagnosis of cardiac arrest: